JosephBARBIERDARNAL/pypalettes/README.md

-# purrpalette
+# pypalettes

 A large (**+2500**) collection of color maps for matplotlib/seaborn.

-All available palettes can be found [on the dedicated website](https://josephbarbierdarnal.github.io/purrpalette/)
+All available palettes can be found [on the dedicated website](https://josephbarbierdarnal.github.io/pypalettes/)

 <br><br>